Sep 15, 2020

 A big part of improving as a filmmaker (or any other sort of creative) is to keep evolving.
 If you want to reach the next level, you need to stay on top of industry trends, push your own limits, and add some new skills to your arsenal.

 But at a time when it’s gotten hard to find projects, that’s easier said than done.
 Still, it’s important to stay sharp as a creator.
-And one of the best, most convenient ways you can do that is to give yourself video editing practice opportunities.
+And one of the best, most convenient ways you can do that is to practice the basics of video editing.
+Maybe you'll work on your demo reel to make it as polished as possible.
+Or maybe you'll finally start that dream project you've always thought about to try some new techniques.

 In this post, I’ll suggest 5 ways to get video editing practice.
 And these are things that will help filmmakers of all levels and types, whether you run a creative agency or just started a YouTube channel last week.